Lotus obliterated several dozen Michelin Pilot Sport Cup 2 tire as part of its 70th birthday bash.

 “We are making plans; we want to bring back the heritage of Lotus to be one of the top performers in the luxury sports car segment,” “Lotus used to be ranked alongside Ferrari and Porsche, so we need to come back in that rank again.”

-According to a new report from Automotive News Europe, Geely is currently considering investing around $1.9 billion in Lotus and hopes to expand its Hethel plant.
+According to a new from Automotive News Europe, Geely is currently considering investing around $1.9 billion in Lotus and hopes to expand its Hethel plant.
 It could potentially also open a second production facility elsewhere in the U.K., as well as a new design and innovation center in Coventry.

 The company is betting on the proposed investment to not only help make Lotus relevant again, but also turn it into a credible rival for Ferrari and Porsche in the future by embracing new designs and technologies.